WnndGws/OneOffCodes/README.md

 ## Installing

-All scripts should be able to run in isolation. eg.
+All scripts should be able to run in isolation. e.g.

 ```bash
 chmod +x script.py